“Full Leather Jacket”

 What happens to Chris at the end of “Full Leather Jacket” isn’t a dramatic character death.
 It’s a dramatic character almost-death, left ambiguous to bait viewers.
 It is a great scene by itself, but it loses importance in the show’s grand context.

-The only moment it’s comparable to in The Sopranos’ run is the end of the season six premiere, “Join the Club”, which ends with Tony wounded after being fatally shot by Uncle Junior.
-However, that episode is masterful right from the get-go and Tony’s almost-death isn’t so much ambiguous as it is a thrilling announcement of finality.
+The only moment it’s comparable to in The Sopranos’ run is the end of the season six premiere, “Join the Club,” which ends with Tony being fatally shot by Uncle Junior.
+However, that episode is masterful right from the get-go, and Tony’s almost-death isn’t so much ambiguous as it is a thrilling announcement of finality.
 The same just can’t be said of Chris and “Full Metal Jacket.”

 Up until its climactic final moments, “Full Leather Jacket” abounds in ultimate “nothing happens” fare.
 On one side, Carmela tries to get her neighbor Jean Cusamano to help get Meadow a letter of recommendation to Georgetown.
-Elsewhere in the episode, Richie Aprile gives Tony a prized leather jacket that Tony has no intention of wearing, while Matt Bevilacqua and Sean Gismonte confront their reality as dime-store hoods.
+Elsewhere, Richie Aprile gives Tony a prized leather jacket that Tony has no intention of wearing, while Matt Bevilacqua and Sean Gismonte confront their reality as dime-store hoods.